mendix/docs/content/howto/mobile/native-deep-link.md

 ## 3. Setting up App Deep Linking

-If you do not already have a native template for your app, you can create one.
+If you do not already have a native template for your app, you can create one:

 1. Create a shell app with Native Builder using the `prepare` command as shown in [How to Deploy Your First Mendix Native App](/howto/mobile/deploying-native-app).
 When you do this, replace the parameters in this example command with your own project's parameters, local paths, and tokens: